 Foals show in their own separate Foal Division; they do not enter the regular Halter Division.
 There is no age cut-off; if your model looks more like an adult than a foal, enter it in the regular division.

 The maximum photo size is 600 pixels wide, if your photos are smaller, that works fine too.
 Please label your photos with your initials first, followed by the model’s name, then color/breed/gender.
 Age is not necessary.
 You can enter like this:

 AJX: Duncan Donut, red dun QH gelding or

 There are no rules; just have the necessary information in that order please.
 You can enter the color/breed/gender info on either the Title line or the description line.
 As long as you have the info there somewhere, it doesn’t matter.
 If its obvious what color the model is, the color info isn't necessary.
-Note that most judges will probably copy and paste your name label to the show results.
+Do include your full name somewhere also, please.
+Note that most judges will probably copy and paste your model's name label to the show results.